ME3Tweaks/LegendaryExplorer/README.md

 Want to build the toolset yourself?
 [Read the guide on how to do so, it's very easy to do](https://github.com/ME3Tweaks/ME3Explorer/wiki/How-to-build-the-toolset-from-source).

 ## License
-The ME3Tweaks fork of ME3Explorer is licensed under GPLv3.
+ME3Explorer - ME3Tweaks Fork is licensed under GPLv3.